Twins vs. Tigers Player Props Betting Odds

 Báez Stats

-- Javier Baez has 65 hits with 10 doubles, three triples, five home runs, 12 walks and 37 RBI.
+- Javier Baez has 10 doubles, three triples, five home runs, 12 walks and 37 RBI (65 total hits).
 He's also stolen five bases.

 Báez Recent Games